uniwhales/component-library/README.md

 3. you up the patch version when you make backward-compatible bug fixes
 ```

+To publish you need to run:

+>npm run build
+>npm publish

 ### Publishing on develop

 When performing any type of change it might be useful to be able to properly test it on frontend.